Amorfoda: Background

 Bad Bunny wrote "Amorfoda" a long time before his rise to fame.
 In an interview for Billboard, he said: "I've always loved this song because I wrote it with a lot of sentiment behind it.
 It's the kind of record that reminds me of the longevity of really good songs.
 A good song never gets old.
 It was just a matter of time, and it was time to come out with something different."
-The track's title arose when the singer was searching for a term in Portuguese to send love to the devil.
+The track's title arose when the singer was searching for a term in Portuguese to send love to hell.